exah/pss/docs/api.md

 ```js
 import { utility } from 'pss'
 ```

+⚠️ Some of this props may not be filtered by CSS-in-JS libraries (like `opacity`), so you may need to provide custom prop filtering.

 | prop         | css             | type                  | value | true      | false  |
 | :----------- | :-------------- | :-------------------- | :---- | :-------- | :----- |